 Electrical engineering, which is often referred to as electrical and electronics engineering, is a field that typically requires completing at least a bachelor’s degree, according to the U.S. Bureau of Labor Statistics (BLS).
 Although bachelor degree programs usually take four years to complete, some colleges offer a five-year program that allows the student to earn both a bachelor’s degree and a master’s degree.
+Click here to view online Bachelors of Electronics Engineering programs that are currently accepting applicants.

 Generally speaking, to become an electrical engineer, you will need an electrical engineering degree.
 Below are a few featured engineering degrees that you might be interested in.
 They are currently accepting applications from students in the United States.